krapko96/self-driving-car-engineer-nanodegree/CV-DL-and-sensor-fusion/p1-lanefinding/README.md

 ![image4]
 - compute hough line detection to sort the image for lines based on intersections a user specificied intersection of points.
 User also inputs min line length and space between points to optimize line detection.
 The results from the 6 test images are shown below:
 ![image5]
-![image6]

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what happens when there is a dashed line very close to the camera.
 Due to perspective, this line appears to have a slope that is much closer to parallel than is actually correct focing the lane line to project into the middile of the road.
-This is evidenced by the lane line behavior below:
+This is evidenced by the lane line behavior under /images/solidYellowLeft (1).mp4

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to have an addaptive search mask based on the lines that are present.
+For example, in my P1 notebook, if the left or right lane arrays had less than x# of inputs than the mask should be enlarged and hough lines should be recalculated.